jetbrains-academy/youth-ai-club/PyTorchIntroduction/WordWindowTraining/task.md

 ```

 Another moment we want to highlight is using different modes for our model: `train` an `eval`.
 We can switch between them by calling corresponding methods.
-In this task it is not essential but some layers behave different in `train` and `eval` mode and using this trick will improve metrics.
+In this task it is not essential,
+but some layers behave different in `train` and `eval` mode and using this trick will improve metrics.

 `device` parameter can be used to train on GPU (doesn't need in this task).

-To test your solution we will build loaders and model using last 2 tasks.
+To test your solution, we will build loaders and model using last two tasks.
-The common practice to check your model is to overfit on small amount of data and check tha metrics are as high as they can be in theory.
+The common practice to check your model is to overfit on small amount of data and check
+the metrics are as high as they can be in theory.
-So, we take small corpus of sentence from previous task, build `train_loader` and use the same `test_loader`.
+So, we take small corpus of sentence from a previous task, build `train_loader` and use the same `test_loader`.
 Your final validation accuracy should be `100%`.
-Such test doesn't guarantee that you model works good, but it shows that you highly possible don't have bugs in your pipeline.
+Such a test doesn't guarantee that your model works well,
+but it shows that you highly possible don't have bugs in your pipeline.

-Here is our code or testing your solution, please, don't cheat :)
+Here is our code for testing your solution, please, don't cheat :)

 ```python
 from torch.utils.data import DataLoader